Internships and Careers

 Advancing their studies

-• Master of Social Work (University of Illinois at Chicago, Boston University)
+• Master of Business Administration (University of Miami)

-• MFA in Visual Communication Design (School of the Art Institute of Chicago)
+• Masters in Contemporary Art History and Art Administration and Policy (School of the Art Institute of Chicago)

 The Liberal Arts Advantage